CuriousLad1000/Car_infotainment_system/README.md

 ## Project Objective

-Build a in-vehicle digital infotainment system that provide car telematics, diagnosis, full blown android-based media center for car along with some additional features.
+Build an in-vehicle digital infotainment system that provide car telematics, diagnosis, full blown android-based media center for car along with some additional features.

 *Full list of features and capabilities are listed in a separate section below.*